Behaviour / Anti-Bullying

 - Rewards are given consistently for positive choices

 Children are consistently awarded with verbal praise for making positive choices.
-All children can earn team points from any adult in the school by showing they are following the school rules.
+All children can earn 'DoJo' points from any adult in the school by showing they are following the school rules.

 - House team points are celebrated

 We want every child to feel safe at school.
-Bullying is a very clear infringment of our Golden Rules and we do not tolerate any form of bullying in or out of school where it involves children attending West Ashton Church of England (Voluntary Aided) Primary School.
+Bullying is a very clear infringement of our ethos, values and class rules and we do not tolerate any form of bullying in or out of school where it involves children attending West Ashton Church of England (Voluntary Aided) Primary School.

 What do we mean by bullying?
 The Department for Education definition of bullying is: "behaviour by an individual or group, repeated over time, that intentionally hurts another individual or group either physically or emotionally".